Chart Color Schemes

 East Perth is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-East Perth has a high level of cultural diversity, with 41.6% of its population speaking a language other than English at home and 60.7% born overseas.
-Christianity is the main religion in East Perth, making up 36.4% of people, but Buddhism is more prevalent here compared to Greater Perth, comprising 5.6% versus 4.3%.
-The top three ancestry groups are English (20.8%), Other (18.8%), and Chinese (11.8%).
+East Perth has a culturally diverse population, with 41.6% speaking a language other than English at home and 60.7% born overseas as of the latest figures.
+Christianity is the predominant religion in East Perth, making up 36.4% of its population.
+However, Buddhism is more prevalent here compared to Greater Perth, comprising 5.6% versus 4.3%.

 Frequently Asked Questions - Diversity